Changes to the CAP Refund Programme

-The Internationally Qualified Nurses CAP Fund has been established to reduce costs for Internationally Qualified Nurses (IQNs) required to complete a Competency Assessment Programme (CAP) to become registered to work as a nurse in New Zealand.
+The Internationally Qualified Nurses CAP Fund has been established to assist in the costs for Internationally Qualified Nurses (IQNs) required to complete a Competency Assessment Programme (CAP) to become registered to work as a nurse in New Zealand.
 This fund will help make New Zealand more attractive in a highly-competitive international market where nurses are in high demand.

 To work as a nurse in New Zealand, IQNs must meet the Nursing Council of New Zealand (NCNZ) standards, which assess nursing qualifications for comparability with New Zealand programme standards.
 The NCNZ may ask an overseas nurse to complete a CAP to demonstrate they are competent to practise in New Zealand before gaining registration.